Skip to main content

 Direct link to mastra-auth-tokens-create

 Creates a new API token.
-The secret is displayed once and cannot be retrieved again.
+The secret is displayed once and can't be retrieved again.

 mastra auth tokens create <name>